keen/keen-tracking.js/docs/examples/video/facebook-video/README.md

 # Facebook Video Player

-This example demonstrates how to instrument the [Facebook Video Player](https://developers.facebook.com/docs/plugins/embedded-video-player/api#control-reference) to capture usage stats with Keen IO.
+This example demonstrates how to instrument the [Facebook video player](https://developers.facebook.com/docs/plugins/embedded-video-player/api#control-reference) to capture usage stats with Keen IO.

 ### Installation